entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 A. 8.
 Posterior pit line:(0)separate; (1)meet posteriorly.
 > Pan et al. (2015), Character 4.

+A. 9.
+Pineal plate is part of anterior margin of skull roof: (0) absent, rostral plate forms the anterior margin; (1) present, pineal plate forms anterior margin of skull; (2) absent, preorbital plates form the anterior margin of the skull.
+> Trinajstic et al. (2019), character 9.

 A. 10.
 Upper tooth plates have an anterior dorsal process (state 2 is here defined as when the dorsal process is more than twice the height of the median height of the tooth plate): (0) absent; (1) present short and thick; (2) present high.
 > Modified from character 13 of Johnson and Elliott (1996); Trinajstic et al. (2019), character 10.